The Mesmeric Arts –

 In George Du Maurier’s 1895 novel Trilby, Svengali hypnotises, seduces, dominates, and exploits Trilby, a young English girl, and turns her into a successful and famous singer.
 But she is entirely dependent on his skills.
 When the book was published, it became an immediate best seller, in large part due to its dark mix of mystery and inferred sexual exploitation.
 It caused a sensation at the time and people read it in secret and it’s another reason why people are so distrustful of hypnotists even today.

-As on the stage, movie producers also saw the comedy potential in hypnotism, although I’d love to see If Mack Sennett’s ‘HYPNOTISED’ would pass the political correctness test today!
+Below: As on the stage, movie producers also saw the comedy potential in hypnotism, although I’d love to see If Mack Sennett’s ‘HYPNOTISED’ would pass the political correctness test today!
 Somehow I doubt it would.
+Below right; Movie makers were quick to exploit the darker side of hypnosis in NIGHTMARE, starring the great actor Edward G. Robinson.

 By the 1950’s, hypnotism became a plot-line for who-done-it murder mysteries… and turning humans into robots.